CryptoFiew/cryptofiew-hub/README.md

-# Crypto Pulse Minions
+# Crypto Pulse Hub

 ⚠️ Working progress ⚠️

-Due to author's ADHD, it is possible that this project may progress at a slower pace than other similar projects.
+Due to the author's ADHD, it is possible that this project may progress at a slower pace than other similar projects.

 Crypto Pulse Minions is a project that uses Node.js, Redis, MongoDB, InfluxDB and RabbitMQ to manage WebSocket client processes for monitoring cryptocurrency prices on various exchanges.

-This program should acting like a minion hub for other system to utilise its functionality.
+This program should be acting like a minion hub for another system to utilise its functionality.

+## The Purpose?
+The Crypto Pulse hub is a system that aims to monitor top cryptocurrency symbols based on Binance's 24-hour ticker volume trades for data collection purposes.
+The hub retrieves trading data using the official Binance/connector and stores the top symbols and intervals in Redis.
+Moreover, kline and trade data are passed through a WebSocket connection into both Redis and RabbitMQ to facilitate real-time monitoring and data storing.
+To provide a modular design, a subprocess monitors RabbitMQ for new queues and retrieves data for storage in InfluxDB.
+This approach enables scalability and adaptability to changing user demands.
+The Crypto Pulse hub is compatible with both Kubernetes setups and single-server environments.
+Regardless of the deployment configuration, this powerful tool can enhance data monitoring and collection capabilities for crypto traders.

 ## Requirements
-To use Crypto Pulse Minions, you'll need to have the following installed on your machine:
+To use Crypto Pulse Hub, you'll need to have the following installed on your machine:

 * Node.js (https://nodejs.org/)
 * Redis (https://redis.io/)